-If previous mascots had been used to focus on serious issues, the arrival of Clyde in 2014 saw the focus return firmly to fun.
-The first non-animal mascot in the history of the Games, the anthropomorphic Thistle was designed by 12-year-old Beth Gilmour, and remains a memorable figure.
+If previous mascots had been used to focus on serious issues, Clyde’s arrival in 2014 saw the focus return firmly to fun.
+The first non-animal mascot in the Games’ history, the anthropomorphic Thistle, was designed by 12-year-old Beth Gilmour and remains a memorable figure.

-All of which brings us to the most recent mascot, Borobi, and one of the most detailed back-stories in the history of our mascots.
-The koala reflected his heritage through his name, which was inspired by the dialect of the Yugambeh people, an indigenous Australian group from the Gold Coast region.
-His paws also had eye-catching indigenous markings that represented each of the Commonwealth nations, albeit without the second thumb that usually allows koalas to climb tress – which instead prompted Borobi to become a surfer!
+All of this brings us to the most recent mascot, Borobi, and one of the most detailed back-stories in our mascots’ history.
+The koala reflected his heritage through his name, which was inspired by the Yugambeh people’s dialect, an indigenous Australian group from the Gold Coast region.
+His paws also had eye-catching indigenous markings representing each of the Commonwealth nations, albeit without the second thumb that usually allows koalas to climb trees – which instead prompted Borobi to become a surfer!

 One thing that is certain from taking this whistle-stop tour through the history of Commonwealth Games mascots is that the Birmingham 2022 edition, whatever it may be, has much to live up to.